Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Proposed Framework

 \section{Proposed Framework}

-This section describes the overall algorithm of the proposed ensemble clustering approach.
+This section describes the overall algorithm of the proposed ensemble clustering framework.
 A brief overview is provided in Section~\ref{sec:overview}.
 The metric diversification process is presented in Section~\ref{sec:metric_diversification}.
 The jointly randomized ensemble generation is introduced in Section~\ref{sec:ensemble_generation}.
-Finally the consensus function is given in Section~\ref{sec:consensus_function}.
+Finally the consensus functions are given in Section~\ref{sec:consensus_function}.